iamcristinanr/JAVA-SE-CRUD-MAVEN/README.md

 - setMinIdle(int): Sets the minimum number of inactive connections we can have.
 - setMaxWaitMillis(long): Sets the response time we would have to wait between each connection.

+## SWING APP
+Part of the code has a graphical interface (under comments) for its implementation and in this way interact with the end user

 ## JPA (DEVELOPING)